hatfieldlibrary/marc_data_migration/README.md

 OCLC numbers for 001 values without an OCLC prefix ('ocn', 'ocm', or 'on') were highly inaccurate.
 The `--do-fuzzy-test` argument triggers a secondary evaluation that excludes records that do not meet an accuracy threshold (Levenshtein Distance).
-Records that do not meet the threshold get written to the `non-modified` records file without an OCLC update.
-The program replaces the OCLC 001/003 values in the record with a unique local identifier provided by the plugin's `set_local_id()` method.
+Records that do not meet the threshold get written to the `non-modified` records file without an OCLC update after the program replaces the OCLC 001/003 values with a unique local identifier provided by the plugin's `set_local_id()` method.
 This sort of fine-tuning is obviously dependent the results you see in your own data.

 Records that do not have an OCLC match (or are rejected by `--do-fuzzy-test` mentioned above) get written